socky/socky-server-ruby/README.md

 ## Configuration

 The following is a list of the currently supported configuration options.
 These can all be specified by creating a config file.
-There are also flags for the @socky@ executable which are described below next to their respective configuration options.
+There are also flags for the `socky` executable which are described below next to their respective configuration options.

 ### Configuration Settings